-The second epoch is a time of minimal but essentially constant heliocentric distance and maximum global solar heating while experiencing the fastest rate of illumination geometry change that is seen at any time in Pluto's orbit.
-This epoch is one where the pole that had been in a long period of winter darkness is now moving to unending illumination while the other pole becomes a systematic sink for volatiles as it begins its own period of winter.
-In 1986 Pluto passed its equinox and for the next 14 years did not appear to be changing except for a slight and subtle lightcurve evolution.
-Then, a sudden change in surface color occurred between 2000 and 2002.
-The thermal state of the pole going into darkness could be a factor in the time scale of the appearance of change but other explanations are also possible.
-Perhaps we have just seen some overcoating on the sunlit pole sublimating off and being collected at the winter pole.
-That this transport process is occurring is largely accepted but this observation can now begin to set limits on the thickness of some ephemeral skin of material.
-Continued observations are critical to help constrain and understand this complicated system.
+The second epoch (present day) is just after perihelion when the heliocentric distance is at a minimum giving rise to peak insolation.
+At this time, the distance is essentially constant but the illumination geometry is changing at its fastest rate.
+The pole that had been in a long period of winter darkness is now moving to unending illumination while the other pole becomes a systematic sink for volatiles as it begins its own period of winter.
+In 1986, Pluto passed its equinox and for the next 14 years optical photometry did not appear to be changing except for a slight and subtle light-curve evolution.
+All of a sudden, the surface color changed between 2000 and 2002 while the light curve is also showing significant changes.
+The new data also clearly show these changes must be global.
+The timing, rate of change, and magnitude of these variations will all be important constraints on future models that would hope to describe the volatile transport and its effect on the surface.
+The sudden onset of the change in color suggests that perhaps we have just seen some overcoating on the sunlit pole sublimating off, revealing a previously obscured layer.
+Such changes are clearly consistent with global transport of material but continued observations are critical to help constrain and understand this complicated system.

-An additional and equally important constraint on these speculations is the spectroscopic record.
-Data that cover this time period monitors the volatile inventory in the topmost layers of the surface.
-Trends are seen but to date all of these are consistent with the evolving observing geometry (Grundy and Buie 2001).
-The color change we see implies a widespread change in that surface and yet the volatile signatures do not vary in a consistent manner.
-A new reddening agent is clearly present but it must be coming into view (either by geometry, removal of an overcoat, or in situ formation) without substantial effect on the appearance of the spectrally active volatiles.
-An explanation is beyond the scope of this work but also argues for continued study and spectroscopic monitoring.
+An additional and equally important constraint on these speculations is the spectroscopic record since it directly constrains the volatile inventory in the topmost layers of the surface.
+These new photometric results indicate that a new reddening agent is coming into view (either by geometry, removal of an overcoat, or in situ formation).
+How the spectroscopic record changes will be an important factor in understanding Pluto's surface.
+An explanation is beyond the scope of this work but clearly argues for continued photometric and spectroscopic monitoring.

-Our new observations provide an essential confirmation of the lightcurve of Charon and also clearly show a longitudinally uniform coloring of its surface.
+Our new observations provide an essential confirmation of the light curve of Charon and also clearly show a longitudinally uniform coloring of its surface.
 The color we now see is very slightly redder than what was seen in 1992.
-However, as we mentioned earlier, this small change may be due to unavoidable errors in photometric transformation, or this change could real.
+However, as we mentioned earlier, this small change may be due to unavoidable errors in photometric transformation, or this change could be real.
 If so, this would indicate that the pole coming more into view is redder than the global color.
-Furthermore, this would require that the pole leaving our view is less red than the overall color, otherwise the two terrains would cancel each other or the hemispherical color would not change with aspect.
+Furthermore, this would require that the pole leaving our view is less red than the pole coming into view, otherwise the two terrains would cancel each other, and the hemispherical color would not change with aspect.
 Additional observations will clearly help but the best source of future information will clearly be the New Horizons mission.